 - AutoYaST Bundle: A bundle that contains the location and access protocol of an AutoYaST configuration file and network installation directory for SUSE Linux.
 This bundle allows you to launch an automated installation of SUSE Linux using Preboot Services.
 This is only available for Linux devices that are PXE-enabled.
 AutoYaST bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB. - DelIDTK Configuration: A bundle that contains the location of files and scripts for configuring Dell servers.
 This bundle allows you to use Preboot Services to configure the BIOS, BMC, RAID, and DRAC for settings and to create a new Dell Utility partition.
 You can also identify another Preboot bundle to be run immediately after these configurations have completed.
 This is only available for Linux devices that are PXE-enabled.
 Dell Configuration bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB. - Imaging Script Bundle: Allows you to write a custom Linux Imaging script.
 This provides detailed control over ZENworks imaging operations, as well as most Windows-based preboot tasks.
 This is applicable only for ZENworks Imaging. - Kickstart: A bundle that contains the location and access protocol of a KickStart configuration file for Red Hat Linux.
 This bundle allows you to launch an automated installation of Red Hat Linux using Preboot Services.
 This is only available for Linux devices that are PXE-enabled.
 Kickstart bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB. - MDT Deployment: A bundle which supports the deployment of the Windows operating system using Microsoft Deployment Toolkit (MDT).
 This bundle enables you to upload and replicate the MDT WIM files to the required Primary and Imaging Satellite servers. - Multicast Image Set Bundle: Specifies an image that can be sent through the multicast protocol.
 This bundle allows you to send an image to a large number of devices in a single operation, which minimizes network traffic.
 It is ideal for labs, classrooms, and staging areas.
-This is applicable only for ZENworks Imaging. - Third-Party Image Bundle: The third-party image bundle can be used to place an image on a device that are taken using ImageX or Ghost third-party imaging tools. - Third-Party Script Bundle: Allows you to write custom WinPE imaging scripts that can be executed in the WinPE distro. - ZENworks Image Bundle: Lists one or more ZENworks images (base plus add-ons) that can be restored on a device.
+This is applicable only for ZENworks Imaging. - Third-Party Image Bundle: Allows you to specify the third-party images that can be restored on a device. - Third-Party Script Bundle: Allows you to write custom WinPE imaging scripts that can be executed in the WinPE distro. - ZENworks Image Bundle: Lists one or more ZENworks images (base plus add-ons) that can be restored on a device.
 This bundle allows you to define simple imaging operations.